OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/aws-cli-scripts.md

 ### Git repository

-The second option is to run a script from a git repositoryThis is done by selecting the `Git repository` option, configuring the repository details, and entering the path name of the script file to run.
+The second option is to run a script from a git repository.
+This is done by selecting the `Git repository` option, configuring the repository details, and entering the path name of the script file to run.

 :::figure
 ![AWS script git repository](/docs/deployments/custom-scripts/images/step-aws-git.png)